 Summary: In this article, we will discuss 7 reasons why buying an investment property before your first home has many advantages, especially with current trends in the real estate market.
-We’ll learn about the rising real estate market in the United States, first time mortgage loan options, factors in qualifying for different loans, interest rates, tax benefits of owning rental property, and buying investment property to create monthly cash flow.
+We’ll learn about the rising real estate market in the United States, first-time mortgage loan options, factors in qualifying for different loans, interest rates, tax benefits of owning rental properties, and buying investment properties to create monthly cash flow.

 Reason #1: Home Values are at an All-Time High